rflandau/Orv/implementations/slims/PACKETS.md

 ### Payload

-1. *id*: unique identifier of the VK answering the hello
-    - example: 456
-2. *height*: the height of the node answering the greeting
+1. *height*: the height of the node answering the greeting
     - example: 3

 ## JOIN